Office of Institutional Effectiveness FAQ

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA safeguards personally identifiable information and limits public disclosure of it.
 Personally identifiable information includes demographic data, biometric data, geographic data, and any information (included aggregated data) that can be used to trace an identity with reasonable certainty.
 Personally identifiable information (PII) cannot be released without student consent unless the request meets criteria for exception.

 The OIE adheres to a strict interpretation of FERPA in favor of student privacy.
 As designated data stewards for the college, it is our responsibility to ensure the privacy, confidentiality, security, and appropriate use of data.
 We extend the same principles to employee (faculty and staff) data.

 Is it permissible to share the data that OIE has provided to me?

 Since this depends on the nature of the data that has been shared with you, please consult OIE.

 Several interactive data displays on our website allow users to select a prior term to display historical data and some displays show trends over time.

 Does OIE provide help with surveys?

 Yes!
-OIE provides assistance with all aspects of survey implementation, and we encourage all departments at QC who are engaged in survey research to share their surveys with us, as we can provide expert feedback on survey design.
-We can also assist with survey implementation (via Survey Monkey or Microsoft Forms), and survey data visualization (via Tableau), including instrument design, validity, sample creation, administration, analysis of responses and summary of results (subject to availability and existing survey schedule).
+And we encourage all faculty and staff who are engaged in survey research to share their surveys with us, as we can provide expert feedback on survey design and methodology.
+We assist with all aspects program, departmental, and grant-funded survey projects, including instrument design, construct validity, sample creation, administration, analysis of responses and summaries of results (subject to availability and the existing survey schedule).